ryersondmp/sa11y/README.md

     * Large target sizes.
 All buttons have a clickable area that is at least 44px by 44px.
     * Better keyboard support.
 Left and right arrow to switch between Show Outline and Show Settings.
 * Bug fixes: Correct calculation of accessible name when links have `aria-describedby` attribute.
-* Bug fixes: Revised rulesets to minimize amount of false positives.
+* Bug fixes: Revised rulesets to minimize the number of false positives.
 * Bug fixes: Better CSS properties to ensure Sa11y displays consistently across any website.
 * Developer enhancements: Completely refactored.
-    * Seperated into 3 files for easier development, customization, and localization.
+    * Separated into 3 files for easier development, customization, and localization.
     * Global configuration settings (located in `sa11y-english.js`) to make it easier to customize.
     * Way less _spaghetti_ code...

-## Past updates (V1)
+## Past updates (Version 1.0)
 * 12-02-2021
     * Enhancement: Error, Warning and Pass buttons are slightly smaller, but still adhere to WCAG AAA Target Size.
     * Enhancement: The summarized list of headings under "Page Outline" now only display a single number without H prefix.
     * Enhancement: Updated PDF warning to include types of issues experienced with PDF and general remediation advice.
-    * Enhancement: Warning to provide transcript for audio content now detects multiple providers: soundcloud, simplecast, podbean, buzzsprout, blubrry, transistor, fusebox, libsyn.
+    * Enhancement: Warning to provide a transcript for audio content now detects multiple providers: Soundcloud, Simplecast, Podbean, Buzzsprout, Blubrry, transistor, fusebox, Libsyn.
     * Enhancement: Added Tableau to data visualization detection ruleset and updated tooltip verbiage.
     * Bug fixes: Custom styling for HR element within tooltips, added selector to webkit-scrollbar.